-The total number of students admitted is dependent upon the school’s available resources and is dependent on space available in the class.
+The total number of students admitted is dependent upon both the school’s available resources and on space available in the class.
 Contact ULSD Student Affairs for more information prior to applying for the program.

 Applicants apply through the ADEA’s Centralized Application for Advanced Placement for International Dentist (CAAPID).

 University of Louisville School of Dentistry Office of Student Affairs

 501 S. Preston St.